WAP For Find Maximum Possible Combinations Of Triangle

 Alternative Way 3:

 This Java program finds and counts the number of possible triangles that can be formed from a given array of integers using the triangle inequality theorem.
 To form a triangle, the sum of the lengths of any two sides must be greater than the length of the third side.
-The program takes an array of integers as input, sorts it, and then efficiently calculates the count of possible triangles using a two-pointer approach.
+The program takes an array of integers as input and sorts it, then efficiently calculates the count of possible triangles using a two-pointer approach.

 package com.softwaretestingo.interviewprograms;